Expanding Financial Advocacy Under the Value-Based System

-.
 To help patients and programs meet the challenges of affording cancer treatments, community cancer centers are expanding the role of financial advocates in their organizations.
+Financial advocates may be financial counselors, nurses, navigators, social workers; pharmacy technicians; practice managers, and others.

 During a preconference presentation at the Association of Community Cancer Centers 35th National Oncology Conference in Phoenix, Arizona, 2 experts shared how the role of the financial advocate is evolving within a value-based system where patient access and patient-centered care are key.
 Nikki L. Barkett, RN, BSN, OCN, Oral Antineoplastics Nurse Navigator, University of Arizona Cancer Center, and Eric Dallara, RPh, Head Pharmacist, New England Cancer Specialists offered insights from the clinician and oncology pharmacy perspectives.